 Volatility Forecasting: The Role of Internet Search Activity and Implied Volatility

-Recent empirical literature shows that Internet search activity is closely associated with volatility in financial and commodity markets.
-We evaluate the role of the Internet search activity in forecasting realized volatility using benchmark models that include market-based variables.
-We conduct not only in-sample but also recursive, window-size robust out-of-sample analysis.
-In both in-sample and out-of-sample models, the predictive power of the Internet search activity data disappears in the financial markets and substantially diminishes in the commodity markets once implied volatility is included.
-A common component analysis shows that most of the predictive information contained in the Internet search activity is also present in implied volatility while implied volatility has additional predictive information that is not contained in the Internet search activity.
+Recent empirical literature shows that Internet search activity is closely associated with volatility prediction in financial and commodity markets.
+In this study, we search for a benchmark model with available market-based predictors to evaluate the net contribution of the Internet search activity data in forecasting volatility.
+We conduct in-sample analysis and window-size robust out-of-sample forecasting analysis in multiple markets for robust model validation.
+The predictive power of the Internet search activity data disappears in the financial markets and substantially diminishes in the commodity markets once the model includes implied volatility.
+A further common component analysis shows that most of the predictive information contained in the Internet search activity is also present in implied volatility while implied volatility has additional predictive information that is not contained in the Internet search activity data.

 Keywords: Volatility forecasting, realized volatility, implied volatility, Internet search activity, Google Trends search volume index, information

 Suggested Citation: Suggested Citation